patbeagan1/hosts.d/README.md

 will try to access the given IP address.
 For sites that you do not actually want to contact, pointing to 127.0.0.1 (localhost) means that you ask your own machine for the information.
 It makes the request fail.

+You can see the test output of the tool at `./build/hosts`.
+It is the compiled output of the `./blocklists` and `./redirects` files.

 ## Usage